padajar/padajar.github.io/_pages/education.md

 title: "education"
 ---

-Over the past 7 years, I've grown to care a lot about the field of education.
+Over the past decade, I've grown to care a lot about the field of education.
 I started off by teaching competition math to elementary and middle school students, and I keep teaching in various ways to this day.
 Since then, I've become much more interested in expanding educational opportunities and educational policy.

 ## leadership